-There are few assets of Property, Plant and Equipment with nil value but still being used
+There are few assets of Property, Plant and Equipment that are fully depreciated but still being used.

-Unaudited Interim Financial Statement for the Period Ended 31st December 2021
+Unaudited Interim Financial Statement for the Period Ended 31st December 2022

 2.4.1 Leases

 The Company assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.